dodie/tracing-paper-sketching/legal.md

 2. Private data
 We do not collect any private information, since the App is available without authentication.
 We also does not track information regarding the opened images.

+For technical reasons the application accesses the following personal and device related information without actually storing or using them:
+- Advertising ID
+- Android Device ID

 Changes to the Privacy Policy
 =============================